What are therian vocals?

 Respiration: A growl is produced with minimal, but consistent, airflow.

-Phonation: This sound is voiced with the vocal folds.
+Vibration: This sound is voiced with the vocal folds.
 The pitch of a growl will likely be your lowest possible pitch.

 Filter

 Place: Similar to a bark, the tongue is raised to take up most of the room in the mouth.
 The front and back of the tongue are raised the highest.
+Linguistically, it resembles a "palatal" sound.

 Try It